SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 .["datacenters"] | .[] | .["displayName"]
 ```

-The pipeline concept you may already know from the shell is also a core part of `jq`.
+The pipeline concept you may already know from the shell is also implemented in a similar way as a core part of `jq` (so that the output of one `jq` filter can be fed into another one).
 This is what the `|` symbols are for.

 👉 Before we continue, let's be nice to the btp CLI endpoint being called, and cache the results of the list of available regions in a temporary file: